firebirdberlin/nightdream/docs/faq/faq_en.md

 In low light conditions the automatic brightness control may not be very accurate.
 This is due to the fact that most of the devices do not report accurate values below 10 lux.

-## The interface is locked

-If Night Clock shows a lock symbol in the top left corner instead of the menu icon (aka burger icon) the user interface is locked.
-In order to unlock simply long press the lock icon.
-Vice versa the user interface is locked by long pressing the menu icon.

-If the standby mode is enabled, the user interface always starts in locked mode.

 ## Web Radio

 ### How to play a radio stream